Empirical evidence of Large Language Model's influence on human spoken communication: Methods

 \subsubsection{Filtering and transcription}

 To maximize the number of transcripts we can obtain with limited GPU resources, we implemented the following filtering criteria.
-First, using a language detection library~\citep{nakataniLanguageDetectionLibrary2010}, we excluded YouTube videos with non-English titles, as they are less likely to contain English communication, and podcasts not labeled with English as their language.
-Additionally, we removed videos shorter than 20 minutes long\footnotemark and podcasts shorter than 15 minutes, since they often include non-speech content such as promotional material.
-Furthermore, we excluded YouTube videos that exceed the 99th percentile in duration (approximately 3.0 hours) to avoid noise and unnecessary GPU use, such as a 5-hour graduation ceremony.
-For the podcasts, we ruled out episodes over 20,000 seconds (approximately 5.5 hours) for the same reason, given that we could not pre-determine the population due to the following filtering process.

-With the podcast dataset, we aimed to specifically analyze the influence of LLMs on spontaneous communication.
-Therefore, we employed an additional filter to qualify only conversations.
-This involved analyzing a 10-minute slice extracted from the middle of each episode to detect the number of unique speakers and their speech boundaries.
-We applied speaker diarization---a process that partitions audio into segments labeled by speaker identity---using the \textrm{pyannote} library~\citep{Plaquet23, Bredin23}.
-To classify an episode as conversational, we required at least two distinct speakers and four or more exchanges (alternating turns) between them, ensuring dynamic dialogue.

-This process required us to re-run the sampling of podcasts, as mentioned above, because the ratio of drop-off significantly varied across the categories.
-Religion \& Spirituality had the highest drop-off, with only 16.2\% of collected files making it to full transcription, reflecting a high prevalence of monologues, which required a larger initial dataset.
-Science \& Technology also saw a considerable drop, with only 40.8\% of collected files reaching transcription, while other categories showed approximately 60\% to 75\% retention rate.
-We also note that we applied the same speaker diarization technique to conduct a post-hoc analysis of the conversation ratio in the YouTube videos, which yielded a result of 56\%, as illustrated in \figref{fig:idea-and-data}B.
+We first removed podcast episodes shorter than 15 minutes, since they often include non-conversational speech content.
+Additionally, we excluded episodes that exceeded 20,000 seconds (approximately 5.5 hours, which fell around the 99th percentile of duration in an early downloaded subset) to avoid unnecessary GPU occupation by rare extreme-length episodes.